AguaClara/UASB/README.md

 Lydia LaGorga (lcl66)

+Jacqueline Hui (jeh362)

 ## Semester Goals:
-The overall goal of the Upflow Anaerobic Sludge Blanket (UASB) subteam is to develop a small-scale wastewater reactor out of widely available materials for use by rural and underserved communities.
-In Fall 2021, the UASB team is focusing on data collection of different parameters of their prototype UASB reactors at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) and analyzing the data to improve their reactors.
-In addition, the team will explore the use of membrane reactors as a polishing step in series with the UASB.
+The Upflow Anaerobic Sludge Blanket (UASB) team has been designing, fabricating, and testing a gravity-powered wastewater treatment system for communities seeking an alternative to releasing waste directly into streams and rivers.
+In Fall 2021, the team reinstalled their reactor at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) and will resume monitoring biogas accumulation, sludge blanket height, pH, and temperature.
+Additionally, the team has been exploring the use of membrane reactors as a polishing step in series with the UASB.
+They will establish a regular sampling system of their influent and effluent of both the UASB and membrane reactors.

 ## Links to Reports and Presentations
 Note: The history of the team goes back as far as 2013; however, the current state of the team involves work done from Spring 2017 onwards.
 More information on lab scale research can be located on the [AguaClara Google Drive](https://drive.google.com/drive/u/0/folders/0B_v6wpES3UAuQm03bDVNdXRhVTQ) both under "Active Subteams" and "Archived Subteams."